 - Diaphragm valves.

-- Exchange capacities ranging from 62K Grains to 450K Grains.
+- Exchange capacities range from 62K Grains to 450K Grains.

 - Automatic regeneration.